-Hailed for her “clear, bright tone” (Cleveland Classical) and described as “fiery, wild, and dangerous” (Classical Voice North Carolina), soprano Margaret Carpenter Haigh is a soloist and chamber musician based in Charlotte, North Carolina.
+Hailed for her “perfect vocalism” and described as “fiery, wild, and dangerous” (Classical Voice North Carolina) with “a talent for character portrayal” (Chicago Classical Review), soprano Margaret Carpenter Haigh is a soloist and chamber musician based in Charlotte, North Carolina.
 Recent and upcoming solo engagements include Handel's Messiah with the Memphis and Winston-Salem Symphony Orchestras; BWV 51 Jauchzet Gott in allen Landen and Ralph Vaughan Willliams’ Benedicite with Arizona Musicfest Orchestra; Rutter's Requiem with the Evansville Philharmonic Orchestra; BWV 105 Herr, hehe nicht ins Gericht mit deinem Knecht with the Oregon Bach Festival Orchestra; Bach's B minor Mass with Bach Akademie Charlotte, and Del Tredici's An Alice Symphony with the Portland Symphony.
 Alongside her husband, organist and harpsichordist Nicolas Haigh, Margaret is co-founder of L’Académie du Roi Soleil, an ensemble specializing in French music from the time of Louis XIV and with which she has performed in venues including York Minster; New College Chapel, Oxford; and Clare College Chapel, Cambridge.

 Margaret performs with such ensembles as Newberry Consort, Handel and Haydn Society, South Dakota Chorale, Apollo's Fire, Wyoming Baroque, Heartland Baroque, Ensemble Vermillian, Raleigh Bach Soloists, Simon Carrington Chamber Singers, and Quire Cleveland, among others.
 In 2018, she was a Young Artist at the American Bach Soloists Academy and in 2016 a Britten-Pears Young Artist at the Aldeburgh Festival, where she studied Bach cantatas under Mark Padmore.
 Touring engagements have taken her to Israel, Germany, and France under the baton of Timothy Brown, and she has been featured as a soloist in the Easter at King’s Concert Series in King’s College Chapel, Cambridge.